RomanaAAS/RomanaAAS/README.md

 - 👀 I’m interested in becoming a software developer
 - 🌱 I’m currently learning .NET and C#
 - 💞️ I’m looking to collaborate on exiting projects
-- 📫 How to reach me [...](https://www.linkedin.com/in/romana-leitgeb/)
+- 📫 How to reach me [on LinkedIn](https://www.linkedin.com/in/romana-leitgeb/)

 <!---
 RomanaAAS/RomanaAAS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.